 Jackets, snow pants, gloves, and winter boots.
 If there is no one next in line to wear these items or if you have more than one person who can wear in one size, then in the sell pile they go.

 What exactly is in that box in the corner of the attic that hasn’t been opened in years?
 Whatever it is, obviously, you are not using it, so it should go in the sell pile.

 Raid The Backyard Shed and/or Garage

-Bikes, trikes, push cars, roller skates, skateboards etc—if you or the children are no longer using them, in the yard sale pile they go.
+Bikes, trikes, push cars, roller skates, skateboards, etc.—if you or the children are no longer using them, then in the yard sale pile they go.

 If the slide now only comes up to your child’s knees, it is time to sell it and upgrade the play equipment.

 How many people really do yard work at once?
-If the answer is one and you have 3 of everything, keep one and sell the other two.
+If the answer is one and you have three of everything, keep one and sell the other two.